NavyaG-lab/Tech-writer/databricks/library_bump.md

 1. Install the library into Databricks
 1. Delete or detach the previous version
 1. Restart the cluster(s) (optional)
+1. For relevant lib bumps, test that things still work.

 ## Getting a JAR